benpipz/Asterix-reader/project_plan.md

 - Consider rate limiting for high-frequency data
 - Add validation for deserialized data
 - Consider adding health check endpoints
+- PCAP files are read directly from filesystem (frontend and backend on same machine)
+- File paths must be accessible to the backend process
+- PCAP filter strings use Wireshark/Berkeley Packet Filter (BPF) syntax
+- Multicast UDP requires proper network interface configuration
+- Receiver can be stopped and restarted at runtime without restarting the application
 ```

 Save this as `PROJECT_PLAN.md` in your workspace.
 It covers architecture, components, data flow, tech stack, and implementation phases.
 Should I expand any section or add details?